biotaphy/biotaphy.github.io/index.md

 ![Lifemapper](/assets/images/lm_logo.png)
 ![Open Tree of Life](/assets/images/otl_logo.png)

-The goal of the project is to produce product-level community tools for performing phylo- and biodiversity analyses that are robust, stable, and repeatable.
+The goal of the BiotaPhy Project is to establish a biodiversity science gateway for scalable, biodiversity analyses that utilize massive and growing online data stores of species data from biological museums in workflows that are repeatable, robust, and supported.

 ## Repositories: